smAIL-WS/uav_weed_detection/readme.md

 ## Dataset preparation

-1. Ensure that the cropped dataset for training, validation and testing is present in
-`mmdetection/data/ewis/{train_images, val_images, test_images}/` respectively.
+1. Ensure that the cropped dataset for training, validation and testing is present in  `{mmdetection,mmyolo}/data/ewis/{train_images, val_images, test_images}/` respectively.
 2. Ensure that annotations for the images in training, validation and testset is present in .json format.
-For example, `mmdetection/data/ewis/{train,val,test}.json`.
+For example, `{mmdetection,mmyolo}/data/ewis/{train,val,test}.json`.
 3. Additionally, include three `.txt` files listing image names for each split.
-For example, `mmdetection/data/ewis/{train,val,test}.txt`
+For example, `{mmdetection,mmyolo}/data/ewis/{train,val,test}.txt`
+4. The sample training, validation and testset required to run the training process can be found in `sample_ewis_data/`.

 ## Training models